hackclub/hackclub/workshops/tic_tac_toe/README.md

 This is the most exciting part of the game, we are gonna find out which player wins.
 There are 8 ways a player can win in this game, which are the straight lines in 3 vertical rows, 3 columns or 2 diagonal combinations.

 There are a few possible ways we could check for a win.
 One on of the most common trick is having an array of possible winning combinations, which as you can probably already guess, would be a long list of array with 8 combinations.
 Then cross checking it with our board to find a match.
-While it does work, it's neither effecient nor fun.
+While it does work, it's neither efficient nor fun.
 What we are going to use is a [Magic Square](https://en.wikipedia.org/wiki/Magic_square) ✨.
 It's a square grid of numbers that when added up in rows or columns or diagonally, always sums up to a magic number.
 Which in our case is going to be 15.
 This photo from Wikipedia illustrates it nicely:

 ![https://upload.wikimedia.org/wikipedia/commons/thumb/e/e4/Magicsquareexample.svg/1280px-Magicsquareexample.svg.png](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e4/Magicsquareexample.svg/1280px-Magicsquareexample.svg.png)